dirigible-io/dirigible-io.github.io/docs-help/docs/tutorials/modeling/generate-application-from-datasource.md

 Generate Application from Datasource
 ===

-This tutorial will guide you through the creation of an entity data model and generation of a full-stack Dirigible application from datasource.
-We will be using MySQL for that purpose but Eclipse Dirigible supports other database as well.
+This tutorial will guide you through the creation of an entity data model and the generation of a full-stack Dirigible application from datasource.
+We will be using MySQL for that purpose but Eclipse Dirigible supports other databases as well.

 ### Prerequisites
 - Access to the latest version of Eclipse Dirigible (10.2.1+)